Licensing Contributor Lukas Klima shares his process for taking exceptional nature photography

 What advice would you give to emerging landscape and wildlife photographers to help them improve their photography?

 This may sound very cliché, but I would say, just do it.
 My first pictures were horrible, but they were necessary to learn.
 Of course, you can learn the basics—image composition, linework, lighting, etc. But the greatest learning comes from living through the story yourself.
 Usain Bolt also had to learn to walk before he became the fastest runner in the world.
 Here, patience is the most important thing.
 In everything, not just photography, it’s essential to be patient and keep at it.
 Do not become discouraged by mistakes, but learn to be grateful for your learning process and what you can take away from your mistakes to make improvements in the future.
-Mistakes are serendipitous events that result in a learning curve.
+Mistakes are serendipitous events that result in a steep learning curve.

 In addition, I have been working for a year on a concept of an interactive film series designed for the viewer to learn photography through the narrative.
 It is an interactive online photography course in film.
 The name of the project is “PICXPLORE”.
 The first season will be released at the end of 2023, with the episodes titled “Photography Basics”, “Sustainability in Photography”, “Landscape Photography” and “Creative photography”.
 I encourage those interested in learning photography or wanting to sharpen their skills to stay up to date on the release through my website: www.lukasklima.com